jonathan-h-eaton/PassFlow/README.md

 For a brief video overview of the app, click [here](https://youtu.be/51xKCuDWBJQ).

-For a visual summary of the app, select the PassFlow Poster file.
+For a written summary of the app, select the PassFlow Poster file.

 If you want to run the app yourself, follow the instructions below.